 This micropub is the 2020 local CAMRA branch pub and cider pub of the year.
 One room and no bar, the beers are brought to you by the proprietor from a separate air chilled room.
 The lack of TV, jukebox or other electronic entertainment ensure that conversation is king.
-This pub is cash only and may close early if quiet.
+This pub may close early if quiet.
 One handpull and two beers on gravity, three ciders or perries.
 There is a yard to the rear for outside drinking.

 - Clifton Cricket Club

 (0161) 794 5817